 This can cause serious problems when doors or windows become misaligned due to ceiling movement.
 It is often difficult to tell whether ceiling cracks caused by these vibrations are structural or cosmetic damage.

 What Are the Signs of a Collapsed Plasterboard Ceiling?

 Many people are unaware of the warning signs of a collapsed plasterboard ceiling.
 The following are some of the warning signs that you should look for:

 - The plasterboard ceiling is damaged and has fallen off.

 - You can see cracks in the ceiling with water leaks or mould on the surface.

 - The plasterboard is beginning to sag and you can hear a creaking sound.

 - You start to hear a cracking sound and if you look up, you see cracks in the corners.

-Its important to repair plaster ceiling when you notice the first signs of sagging or cracks to ensure the best resolution.
+It’s essential to repair plaster ceilings when you notice the first signs of sagging or cracks to ensure the best resolution.